Donny-Hikari/ask-terminal/README.md

 ## Server Options

-Options for the ask terminal server is provided via the `ask_terminal` section in the config file `~/.config/ask-terminal/configs/ask_terminal.yaml`.
+Options for the Ask-terminal server is provided via the `ask_terminal` section in the config file `~/.config/ask-terminal/configs/ask_terminal.yaml`.

 You can find all available options and their defaults in the `SettingsChatTerminal` class in [ask_terminal/settings.py](./ask_terminal/settings.py).